NexPlayer/TizenWebOS/ps4/api.md

 * **adpodsinfo**: Contains all ad pods information.
 * **adblockstarted**: Contains the number of ads in the block in the detail attribute.
 * **adblockend**: Event launched when an ad block (some ads in the same timestamp) ends.
-* **adstarted**: Event launched when when the ad has started, contain the ad position in the block in the detail attribute.
+* **adstarted**: Event launched when when the ad has started, contains the ad position in the block in the detail attribute.
 * **adtagstartloading**: Event launched when the ad starts.
 * **adloaded**: Event launched when the ad has been loaded.
 * **adcomplete**: Event launched when the ad has ended.